kindalime/RDB/README.md

 ## macOS Setup

-To make sure you're using the correct python version, and to promote best practices please follow the tutorial [here](https://github.com/pyenv/pyenv/blob/master/README.md) to install pyenv (if you already have python3 installed, feel free to skip).
+To make sure you're using the correct python version and to promote best practices, please follow the tutorial [here](https://github.com/pyenv/pyenv/blob/master/README.md) to install pyenv (if you already have python3 installed, feel free to skip).

 1. Clone the repo
 `git clone https://github.com/DanielKim0/RDB.git`